General Concepts

 Users, Groups & Authentication

-In Concrete CMS, Users are accounts designated for site editing.
+In Concrete, Users are accounts designated for site editing.
 A user record primarily consists of an ID, unique username, and email address.
 Users can be linked to User Attributes, which store additional account details.
 Every Concrete site must have an admin user, with user ID 1, holding complete permissions.
 Users sign into Concrete via an Authentication Type, like built-in Concrete authentication or third-party methods like Facebook or Twitter.
 Developers can introduce new authentication types.

 Groups in Concrete group users together, primarily for permissions.
 Through groups, users can be granted permissions like reading, editing, or deleting pages, areas, and blocks.
 Advanced permissions in Concrete support Combination Groups, allowing permissions for users in multiple specific groups.
 Group Sets let administrators manage groups collectively.